 Here we share our views on best practice based on our experience with our customers.

-We aim to get as close to 100% completion rate as possible – but the most important thing to achieve is an honest assessment of what could be better, from the staffs’ point of view, so the business can identify precisely how to improve staff performance.
+We aim to get as close to 100% completion rate as possible – but the most important thing to achieve is an honest assessment of what could be better, from the employee point of view, so the organisation can identify precisely how to increase motivation and improve performance.

 Here are some top tips from hundreds of surveys